ChromeDevTools/devtools-frontend/docs/get_the_code.md

 ### Run in a pre-built Chromium

-You can run a [build](#Build) of DevTools frontend in a pre-built Chromium in order to avoid the expensive Chromium build.
-For example, you can use the latest version of Chrome Canary, or the downloaded binary in `third_party/chrome`.
+You can run a [build](#Build) of DevTools frontend in a pre-built Chrome or Chromium in order to avoid the expensive build.
+Options:

+- Use the downloaded Chrome for Testing binary in `third_party/chrome`.
+- Use the latest Chrome Canary.
+This includes any DevTools features that are only available in regular Chrome builds (`is_official_build` + `is_chrome_branded`), such as GenAI-related features.

 #### Running from file system